daskyrk/cube-state/README.md

 ## Features

 - Perfect Typescript support
-- dva likely API and structure
+- API and structure similar to dva
-- small
+- tiny

 ## Try It Online